Music is used as an outlet to express your psychological needs, supports you emotionally and

 helps with physical rehabilitation.
 It can also help elevate mood, relax the mind and reduce stress.

 don't need to be 'arty' to give it a go.
-The emphasis is more on the process than creating a
+The emphasis is definitely on the process rather than creating a

 waves they produce can help reduce stress and anxiety, foster positive moods and promote creativity.
 For some they also help with past traumas, boosting memory and lengthening their attention span.

-Our sessions include different styles of yoga, breath work and meditation.
+Our sessions include different styles of yoga, breathwork and meditation.
 You don't need to be a pro and they can be practised individually or in groups or workshops.

 leading to an improvement in the quality of life.
 It can also have a positive effect on the immune

 The great thing is this therapy does not require any special preparation and is therefore very easy to practice.
 Mostly you just need to laugh!